DFEC-R2D2/r2d2/archives/Final_2016-2017/readme.md

 - Impassable quagmire of wires/cables which led to things getting shorted out
 - Tape and hot glue literally held the thing together, but the next day, things start to fall off ... so much for duct tape being the greatest.
-Also, there is a huge mess of gorilla glue and expoxy every where making it look and feel (the whole thing is sticky) terrible
+Also, there is a huge mess of gorilla glue and epoxy everywhere making it look and feel (the whole thing is sticky) terrible
 - Raspberry Pi camera is shorted out after being wedged (mounted) between some aluminum
 - None of the LEDs are mounted, instead the holes are filled with tin foil (maybe it blocks the dark side's attempts at controlling R2?)
 - Wood screws are used instead of bolts and they are falling out